nhu92/Mixed-DNA-Project/INeedToRunHybPiper.md

 ```

 It's a little bit disappointing that I could not test the alignment part.
 However, I have all the files that ready for the alignment test, wish me a good luck tomorrow.
 (Today's D20 is 17, not bad.)

+Tuesday!
+Cold one!
+(D20 = 4, let me wish some luck for today)

+Today I want to explore the possibility of using python to run `mafft` for a sequence alignment.

+The first step I would like to have is to pool all the candidate sequences together.
+The retrieved sequences are served as references.

+> The initial prompt I used: Give me a python code that takes the input list of gene names, search FNA file name that start with the gene name in the first input directory, merge with the fasta file name that start with the same gene name, do it for each gene names in the input list. output as "genename_ref_contig_merged.fasta". all input and output directory are input from argparse.

+I successfully merged the reference FNA and the contigs that assembled by SPAde.
+I would like to try some sample trees using iqtree.

+> I tried some target output from some genes, tested 3 genes trees does not exactly have the same topology as they should.
+The expected tree in Newick form should be: ((plantago, salvia), (((lotus1, lotus2), astragals), (descurainia, thelypodium)))